Riskified/dynamic-environment/README.md

 ### Kubernetes Setup for Development and Testing

-After we have the tools we need to install two kubernetes clusters.
+After we have the tools we need, it's time to install two kubernetes clusters.
 One for Development and one for running tests locally.
 Below is an optional suggestion for installing and configuring these clusters.
 Feel free to replace all the components except _KInd_ (so your test setup will be as similar to the _CI_ as possible).